 There is a growing need in the United States for attractive, well-maintained homes that offer shelter and security for America’s middle-class workers.
-As home ownership has become prohibitively expensive for many Americans, there’s been a surge of interest from workers and families wanting to live in communities offering affordable, safe living.
+As home ownership has become prohibitively expensive for many Americans, there’s been a surge of interest from workers and families wanting to live in communities offering affordable, and safe workforce housing.

 This has created strategic opportunities for investors.
 Referred to in the industry as workforce housing, these properties cater to low-to-median-income earners, many of whom hold essential community jobs, such as teachers, police officers and nurses.